phoenixframework/phoenix_live_view/guides/client/bindings.md

 All events can be rate-limited on the client by using the `phx-debounce` and `phx-throttle` bindings, with the following behavior:

-  * `phx-debounce` - Accepts either a string integer timeout value, or `"blur"`.
-    When an int is provided, delays emitting the event by provided milliseconds.
-    When `"blur"` is provided, delays emitting an input's change event until the field is blurred by the user.
-Debounce is typically emitted for inputs.
+  * `phx-debounce` - Accepts either an integer timeout value (in milliseconds), or `"blur"`.
+When an integer is provided, emitting the event is delayed by the specified milliseconds.
+When `"blur"` is provided, emitting the event is delayed until the field is blurred by the user.
+Debouncing is typically used for input elements.

   * `phx-throttle` - Accepts an integer timeout value to throttle the event in milliseconds.
-    Unlike debounce, throttle will immediately emit the event, then rate limit the event at one event per provided timeout.
-Throttle is typically used to rate limit clicks, mouse and keyboard actions.
+    Unlike debounce, throttle will immediately emit the event, then rate limit it at once per provided timeout.
+Throttling is typically used to rate limit clicks, mouse and keyboard actions.

 For example, to avoid validating an email until the field is blurred, while validating the username at most every 2 seconds after a user changes the field: